 A crucial factor that influences the duration of your custody case is whether it’s contested or uncontested.
 In uncontested cases, where both parents agree on custody and visitation, the process tends to be more straightforward, thus shorter, concluding in a few months.

 If parents can’t reach an agreement, the case becomes contested.
-Contested cases lead to court hearings and potential trials, extending the duration of the case considerably.
+Contested cases lead to court child custody hearings and potential trials, extending the duration of the case considerably.
 A contested child custody case could last more than a year.
 Many situations fall in between the two extremes, with many parents finally settling their differences with the assistance of a mediator.

-Complexity of the Issues
+The Complexity of the Issues

 Parental Cooperation

 If both parents work together amicably and share a common goal of minimizing stress on the child, the court process often moves at a quicker pace.
 However, proceedings can come to a halt if parents struggle to communicate effectively, disagree frequently, or display hostility toward each other.
 Lack of cooperation makes everything take longer.
-It can force the court to make decisions about seemingly minor things.
+It can force the Court to make decisions about seemingly minor things.
 If the parents refuse to settle an issue themselves, judges must make a final decision.

 Location of the Parents